Mark Warner Was Interviewed by the Financial Post About the First Meeting Between Canadian Prime Minister Carney and U.S. President Trump

-Mark Warner was featured in a CBC News story about the risks of confusing the substance of President Trump’s attacks on Canadian dairy tariff-rate quotas (agreed to by many Canadian trading partners) with his style and tone which are really what distinguish him from his predecessors.
-(March 22, 2025) Mr. Warner is a Canadian and U.S. lawyer who has practiced in Toronto, Washington, D.C., New York and Brussels.
+Mark Warner was interviewed by the Financial Post about U.S. President Trump’s Oval Office meeting with Canadian Prime Minister Carney, the UK-India trade agreement and prospects for renegotiating the USMCA and diversifying Canadian trade.
+(May 7, 2025) Mr. Warner is a Canadian and U.S. lawyer who has practiced in Toronto, Washington, D.C., New York and Brussels.
 Mark also previously worked on trade and competition issues as counsel in the OECD Trade Directorate where he participated in the negotiations of the Multilateral Agreement on Investment and represented the OECD at meetings of the WTO Working Group on Trade and Competition Policy and the Working Group on Trade and Investment.
-Mark has worked on merger notifications and trade issues involving dairy and poultry cooperatives.

 Mark is a past Chair of the International and Economics Committees of the American Bar Association Section of Antitrust Law as well as a member of the Section’s Task Forces on Competition Policy and NAFTA and Antitrust in the Global Economy.
 In addition to being a lawyer, Mr. Warner has a Masters Degree in Economics from the University of Toronto.